BEng (Hons) Civil and Coastal Engineering

 Experiential Learning (Research, Projects, Internships etc.)

 This programme is uniquely designed to give you hands-on experience at the intersection of civil engineering and coastal environments, preparing you to tackle some of the most pressing challenges related to coastal infrastructure and climate resilience.
 You'll have access to our world-class facilities in the Marine Building, which houses the Coastal, Ocean and Sediment Transport (COAST) Laboratory, one of the UK's most advanced facilities for modelling coastal and ocean processes.
-Your learning is enhanced by specialist software and features projects that address real coastal engineering challenges, giving you highly specialised experience that is valued by employers in this sector.

 Here’s how you’ll gain practical, industry-relevant experience: